 3: A Clearly Stated Value Proposition

 Your value proposition is something that you need to differentiate yourself from everybody else out there.
-For the visitor, it should answer the question why I should do business with you versus choosing all the other option I have available to me including doing nothing.
+For the visitor, it should answer why I should do business with you versus choosing all the other options I have available to me, including doing nothing.
 (Dan Kennedy)

 - We are local

 - Our team are dedicated

 - We are specialists in commercial AND residential (of course, a potential customer can pick this as BS)

 These sorts of words don’t differentiate you from anybody else and don’t address anything important to the website visitor at the time.

 When your business looks the same as all the others to potential customers, then the only thing they can do is decide based on price.

 Here are a couple of good value propositions as stated on pest control websites.